-How had it come to this?
-Three months earlier, the inmates of Attica had issued a manifesto condemning the inhumane conditions and brutally racist treatment at the hands of the all-white correction officers, who frequently assigned high-profile black prisoners to insulting tasks with demeaning titles, and regularly assaulted them with so-called “nigger sticks”: batons reserved solely for black inmates.
-Tensions mounted further when George Jackson – a high-profile leader of the Black Panther Party – was, on 21st August, murdered by the authorities of St. Quentin prison.
-In this milieu of pent-up frustration and anger, the Attica authorities’ decision to move two inmates into solitary confinement triggered a sudden revolt.
-More than one thousand inmates seized control of the prison; holding forty guards as hostages, they issued their “Five Demands”: federal takeover of the prison, better conditions, amnesty for the crimes committed during the revolt and the removal of the prison’s superintendent.
+Now, in Attica’s seething pestle of pent-up frustration and anger, came the prison authorities’ opportunity to manage the situation with the utmost care.
+Instead, however, their decision to move two inmates into solitary confinement triggered a sudden and immediate revolt.
+More than 1,000 of the prison’s 2,200 inmates seized control of the prison.
+Holding forty guards as hostages, they now issued their many demands, including: 1) federal takeover of the prison, 2) better living conditions, 3) better sanitation, 4) fair visiting rights, 5) better food, 6) amnesty for the crimes committed during the revolt and 7) the removal of the prison’s superintendent.
 In their statement, the leaders of the rioters criticized the “unmitigated oppression wrought by the racist administrative network of this prison throughout the year,” and the “ruthless brutalisation and disregard for the lives of the prisoners here and throughout the United States.”

 New York’s Governor Nelson Rockefeller responded to their demands with absolute silence.
 For four days, however, a neutral team of senators, journalists and civil rights lawyers negotiated with the rioters, but Nelson Rockerfeller’s refusal to visit the prison was seen by the negotiators as evidence of his opposition.
 How right they were!
 For throughout those talks, the authorities had been digging trenches and installing electrified metal gates.
 On 13th September, seemingly out of the blue, Governor Rockefeller ordered the prison’s re-taking.